ProvableHQ/leo/examples/message/README.md

-# Leo message circuit
+# Leo message struct
-A basic example showing how to declare a circuit in the Leo language.
+A basic example showing how to declare a struct in the Leo language.

 ## Build Guide